ironhack-labs/lab-wiki-countries/README.md

 Instead of relying on the static data from a `json` file, let's do something more interesting and get the data from an actual API.

 In `App.js`, make a `GET` request to the URL [https://ih-countries-api.herokuapp.com/countries](https://ih-countries-api.herokuapp.com/countries).
-Use the data returned from the response as the list of the countries.
+Use the data returned from the response as the list of countries.
 You can use either `fetch` or `axios` to make the request.

 You should use the `useEffect()` hook to set an effect that runs only once and makes a request to the API.
 Once you receive the response data, save it in a state variable.
 The request should happen first thing when the application loads.